SaraZmni/pollyfills-of-array-methods/README.md

 - **Custom filter Implementation**: Filters elements of an array based on a provided condition.
 - **Custom map Implementation**:  Transforms each element of an array based on a provided function.
 - **Custom reduce Implementation**: Reduces an array to a single value based on a provided reducer function and an optional initial value.

+## TypeScript Support ✨

+This project is written in TypeScript and includes generic types for enhanced type safety and flexibility.